 Context:

 April 1st will be a difficult day for many landlords and property managers.
-The outbreak of COVID-19 has had a strong negative effect on many current renters’ capacity to pay rent in the short term however, it has also created the opportunity for many more to forgo their responsibilities whether through collective organization or simply individual refusal.
+The outbreak of COVID-19 has had a strong negative effect on many current renters’ capacity to pay rent in the short term however, it has also created the opportunity for many more to forgo their responsibilities, whether through collective organization or simply individual refusal.
 Many have decided not to pay their rent.

 As a property owner, it is your responsibility be proactive and reach out to tenants.
 Our guide for this discussion: